Gatchaman II

 Gatchaman II (科学忍者隊ガッチャマンII, Kagaku Ninjatai Gatchaman Tsū) is the direct sequel to Science Ninja Team Gatchaman, set two years after the first television series.
-After the defeat of Leader X, he exacts his revenge by mutating a young child into Gel Sadra, making them the new leader of Galactor.
+After the defeat of Leader X, he exacts his revenge by capturing, brainwashing and mutating a young intersex child known as Sammy into Giersadora and making them the new leader of Galactor and successor to Berg Katze.
 While Galactor returns, Dr. Nambu and the International Science Organization bring the Science Ninja Team Gatchaman back into active duty.
 This series and Gatchaman F would be the basis of the English-language version named Eagle Riders.
 Sentai Filmworks has licensed the series and released the complete series on DVD on April 18, 2017.

 Plot

 Two years after the defeat of Galactor and the apparent death of Condor Joe, a cruise ship is attacked by Leader X, killing nearly everyone on board.
-One of the survivors, a young child known as Sammy, whose gender is ambiguous, but is implied to be a hermaphrodite, is captured by X and rapidly aged into the bizarre, masculine-voiced, and androgynous villain known as Gel Sadra.
-Though they have the appearance of an adult, Gel Sadra is not immune to throwing childish tantrums and behaving immaturely.
+One of the survivors, a young child known as Sammy, whose gender is purposefully left ambiguous, but is implied to be a hermaphrodite, is captured by X and rapidly aged into the bizarre and androgynous new commander of Galactor, known as Giersadora, acting as a replacement for Berg Katze from the first series after his suicide.
+Though they have the appearance of an adult, Giersadora is not immune to throwing childish tantrums and behaving immaturely when things don't go according to plan.

 In the midst of the revival of Galactor, the Science Ninja Team is called back into action, with a shady man known as Hawk Getz acting as the replacement for Joe.
 Getz is quickly revealed to be a Galactor agent in disguise (and had killed the actual Getz who was to join), and winds up killed by a mysterious feather shuriken.
 After hints spread in the first three episodes, Joe reappears in the fourth episode, having somehow survived his fatal injuries at the end of the first series, and rejoins the team.
 It is later revealed that he was rescued by an ex-Galactor scientist at the brink of his death, and was the subject of various cybernetic augmentations.

 Later in the series, a female scientist known as Dr. Pandora is introduced, who had lost her husband and child in the cruise ship disaster.
-Unbeknownst to her, her child Sammie survived and is in fact Gel Sadra.
+Unbeknownst to her, her child Sammie survived and is in fact Giersadora.

 With the new series, the characters were given new mecha and weapons, the space-worthy New GodPhoenix and individual mecha all given a noticeable bird motif.
 The New GodPhoenix is larger than the original, and equipped with "Pima" a robot pilot.
 There were also minor design changes to some characters, to go along with the new animation style (Jun's hair became shorter and straighter, in one example).
 The characters also advanced two years in age, Jinpei now approximately thirteen years old.